 The Steelhead XR irons are the ultimate distance iron in a player-inspired profile.
 Complete 360 Face Cup ensures maximum ball speeds across the face of each iron throughout the entire set.
-Longer blade lengths promote confidence and give you more room to miss standing over your golf shots.
+Longer blade lengths promote confidence and give you more room to miss standing over your golf shots with your golf club.
 Bulky but made soft by the infusion of polyurethane layers make the Callaway Steelhead XR surprising to hit.
 A soft feel coupled with explosive distance can give golfers the performance they have been searching for without sacrificing feel.

 Cleveland Golf Launcher HB Iron Set

-The best hybrid set on the market makes the Cleveland Launcher HB set a clear choice for golfers looking for the most help possible in their game.
-Often overlooked due to their larger club footprints, the Launcher HB irons can help your game in several ways.
+The best hybrid set on the market makes the Cleveland Launcher HB set a clear choice for golfers looking for the most help possible in their game and better choice than Launcher CBX iron set.
+Often overlooked due to their larger club footprints, the Launcher HB irons can help your game in several ways and perform better than Cleveland Launcher CBX aimed at mid to high handicappers that require higher launch.
 Larger bodies club heads are easier to hit from the fairways, the rough, and from bunkers and hazard areas.
-The Launcher HB irons are ultra-forgiving and high launching.
+The Launcher HB irons are ultra-forgiving and high ball launching.
 The lightweight graphite shafts will enable you to keep up your swing speed.